Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Limitations

-\subsection{Limitations}
+\section{Limitations}

-While our approach demonstrates the effectiveness of our approaches across \textsc{Aurora-Bench}, the authors would like to highlight few limitations we have discovered: \begin{itemize} \item Despite efforts to guide the model via supervised fine-tuning with loss weighting or inference-time verification (Table~\ref{tab:main-result}), we observe that the model may still resort to copying the source observation, especially under low sampling temperatures or ambiguous instructions. \item While we show preliminary results of language-steered observation prediction in Figure~\ref{fig:qualitative-example}, fine-grained control remains limited, and understanding subtle instructions (e.g., spatial or quantitative edits) remains challenging. \item We observe variance across different runs of experiments, likely due to the sensitivity of sampling for generation in multimodal models.
-To address this, we report results averaged over multiple runs and include performance under the best-of-$N$ sampling distribution during inference for a robust comparison. \item We mostly conduct experiments using the native and unified VLM, Chameleon, as it is currently the only open-source VLM that supports interleaved image-text generation by default.
-This choice allows for fair and consistent benchmarking across our tasks.
-Moreover, Chameleon has demonstrated competitive performance in our settings.
-For example, its results are comparable to VILA-U in our dynamics prediction task.
-Future work should explore the generalisation to other multimodal foundation models with stronger capabilities.
+While overall our results demonstrate the effectiveness of our approaches across \textsc{Aurora-Bench}, we would like to highlight a few limitations that we have discovered: \begin{itemize} \item Despite efforts to guide the model via weakly supervised fine-tuning with loss weighting or inference-time verification (Table~\ref{tab:main-result}), we observe that the model may still resort to copying the source observation, especially under low sampling temperatures or ambiguous instructions. \item While we show promising preliminary results of language-steered next-observation prediction in Figure~\ref{fig:qualitative-example}, fine-grained control remains limited, and understanding subtle instructions (e.g., spatial or quantitative edits) remains challenging. \item We observe high variance across different runs of experiments for Chameleon, likely due to the sensitivity of sampling from a weak model.
+To address this, we report results averaged over multiple runs. \end{itemize}